 Obesity and Inflammation

 That’s part of the problems with being obese.
 Fat tissue doesn’t act as an inert repository of energy: it’s constantly releasing hormones to help your body regulate your metabolism.
 It also releases inflammatory proteins.
-This is why obesity triggers diabetes, and increases the risk of heart disease, cancer, and other illnesses with an inflammatory trigger.
+This is part of the reason that obesity triggers diabetes, and increases the risk of heart disease, cancer, and other illnesses with an inflammatory trigger.

 Sleep Apnea Triggers Inflammatory Release from Fat